 […] the record evidence demonstrates that Harvard’s race-based admissions process significantly disadvantages Asian-American applicants compared to applicants of other racial groups […]

 The Trump administration have publicly addressed their plans to rescind Obama-era policies promoting affirmative action.
 In early July of 2018, Attorney General Jeff Sessions revoked 24 guidance documents supporting affirmative action.
-The new Supreme Court nominee Brett Kavanaugh has been vocal in his support of ending race-conscious admission policies and could provide the swing vote necessary to bring the Trump administration’s goal to full fruition.
+The new Supreme Court Justice Brett Kavanaugh has been vocal in his support of ending race-conscious admission policies and could provide the swing vote necessary to bring the Trump administration’s goal to full fruition.

 Affirmative action is representative of a new form of discrimination, where the effort to provide equal opportunities to minorities has crossed the border from necessary and sufficient to simply hypocritical.
 The goal of the Civil Rights movement was to create equal opportunity.
 In an attempt to compensate for historical discriminatory practices, our well-intentioned institutions and social engineers have simply swung the pendulum back over and slapped a new name on it.

 In the words of Dr. Martin Luther King Jr., rescinding and challenging the practice of affirmative action will contribute to creating a society where we “are judged not by the color of our skin but by the content of our character”.